 Staff and minor participants should not connect on social media outside of the organization’s official social media account.

 Email, Texts, and Instant Messaging

 A staff member and minor participant may communicate via email, text, or instant message if the communication is about official organization activities.
-A parent/guardian of minor participants should be copied on all such communications sent by a staff member.
+A parent/guardian of minor participants or another staff member should be copied on all such communications sent by a staff member.